josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 As you can see, Textual is a pretty powerful framework that _reminds me a lot of [Java Swing](https://en.wikipedia.org/wiki/Swing_(Java))_, but without the extra complexity.

 But is just information in tabular format?
 I also wanted to have different graph types that could explain behaviour like age cluster, gender distribution.
-For that I wrote a few classes on the 'apps' module with the help of Mathplotlib:
+For that I wrote a few classes on the 'apps' module with the help of Matplotlib:

 ### Plots with Matplotlib